gardener/landscaper/docs/technical/deployer_contract.md

 There are two important annotations that need to be handled by the deployer:
 The reconcile annotation `landscaper.gardener.cloud/operation: reconcile` indicates that either a human operator or the landscaper wants this deploy item to be reconciled.
 The deployer has to remove this annotation.
 In addition, it should set the deploy item's phase to `Init` to show the beginning of a new reconciliation and avoid loss of information in case the deployer dies immediately after removing the annotation.
 The second important annotation is `landscaper.gardener.cloud/reconcile-time`.
 The landscaper adds this annotation - with the current time as value - whenever it expands an `execution` into its deploy items.
 If this annotation is still present after a defined time, this is interpreted as no deployer having picked up this deploy item and the landscaper will set its phase to `Failed`.
 Deployers are expected to remove this annotation whenever they start reconciling a deploy item they are responsible for.

+> The pickup timeout duration defaults to 5 minutes and can be configured by setting `deployItemPickupTimeout` in the landscaper configuration.
+Checking for pickup timeouts can also be disabled by setting the aforementioned value to `none`.

 #### 4. Handle Generation
 Another indicator that something needs to be done is when `status.observedGeneration` differs from `metadata.generation`.
 The latter one changes every time the `spec` is modified and a difference in both shows that the deployer has not yet reacted on the latest changes to this deploy item.
 For this logic to work, the deployer has to set `status.observedGeneration` to the deploy item's generation at the beginning of the reconcile loop.
 Similarly to the reconcile annotation, the deployer should set the phase of the deploy item to `Init` if it updated the observed generation.